deus-x-mackina/poker/README.md

 ### DISCLAIMER

-The `jacks-or-better` example from the `poker` crate has themes of gambling using a currently called `credits`.
+The `jacks-or-better` example from the `poker` crate has themes of gambling using a currency called `credits`.
 This program is meant for example purposes only to illustrate one possible use of this library.
 There is no risk associated with running the example as it can be terminated and restarted at any time.